RedHatInsights/ai-web-clients/AI_CONTEXT.md

 ### Instructions for Future Versions
 When updating this workspace context:
-1. Add new entry to change log with date and reasoning
+1. Add new entry to change log with version number and reasoning
 2. Update relevant sections with new patterns/standards
 3. Increment context version number
 4. Test changes across all packages